Nepa anophthalma: Evolution

 The fauna of Movile cave are notable due to being cut off from the rest of the world for about 5.5 million years, and thus are important for looking into the evolution of various groups.
 Despite this, not all of the fauna are that old, with some species appearing to be more recent additions to the caves ecosystem, with N. anophthalma being among these.
-It has been proposed that the ancestors of this water scorpion first arrived to Movile Cave sometime during the Pleistocene epoch, potentially through microfissures located in water filled sinkholes in the region that were cut off once large amounts of clay were deposited in the area towards the end of the Riss glaciation.
-This is not unheard of, as another denizen of Movile cave, Heleobia dobrogica, the caves sole gastropod, is thought to have inhabited the cave for slightly more than 2 million years.
+It has been proposed that the ancestors of this water scorpion first arrived to Movile Cave sometime during the Pleistocene epoch, potentially through microfissures located in water-filled sinkholes in the region that were cut off once large amounts of clay were deposited in the area towards the end of the Riss glaciation.
+This is not unheard of, as another denizen of Movile cave, Heleobia dobrogica, the cave's sole gastropod, is thought to have inhabited the cave for slightly more than 2 million years.